Automatic Testing of Carbon Fibers

 The importance of carbon fibers as a reinforcement material in energy-saving lightweight composites is well accepted.
 Fast and reliable, i.e. automated, linear-density- and tensile testing of carbon fibers thus becomes increasingly important.
 Due to the special properties of carbon fibers an automatic handling of individual filaments has been considered to be problematic.
 TEXTECHNO in Mönchengladbach realizes an automated test of linear-density- and tensile properties on such carbon filaments in their automatic fiber test system FAVIMAT+ with ROBOT 2.

-For such automatic testing of carbon fibers the filaments are first inserted into a magazine.
-The magazine storage of the ROBOT 2 system can take up to 20 magazines with 25 fibers each.
-The linear-density-, tensile-, as well as elastic properties are then tested fully automatically.
 The vibroscopic linear-density test as well as the tensile- and elasticity test are performed in the FAVIMAT+ single-fiber tester.
 These tests are done on exactly the same fiber section and clamping the fiber only once.
 In comparison to the testing of laminated rovings, this method has a big advantage: First results are already available after a few minutes and not only after several hours.

 Test section for single fiber testing